 10. Climb the O2!

 Take your Valentine's Day celebration to new heights this year with a climb up the O2 in London!
 Forget about roses and chocolates - it's time to show your special someone just how adventurous you two can be.
 Challenge yourself to reach the summit of one of the world’s most iconic landmarks and take in breathtaking views of London from up high.
 With its iconic white dome, the O2 is a sight to behold both during the day and night.
 The experience will be even more romantic under twinkling stars and a bright moon in the sky.
 It’s sure to make for an unforgettable Valentines Day - one you won't soon forget!

 There is plenty to do in London for Valentine's Day.
 Ranging from watching a National Ballet Show, to simply a romantic picnic in Hyde Park, London has a lot to offer.
 Mixology classes, solving murder mysteries together at Play Dead London, riding the London Eye and exploring the places around London like Bath and the Cotswolds

 Valentine's Day does not have a special name in London.
-However, the British celebrate Pancake Day with equal if not more fervour.
-In 2022, it falls on 22nd February.
+However, the British celebrate Pancake Day with equal, if not more fervour.
+In 2024, it falls on February 13th.
 It changes every year because it falls 47 days before Easter Sunday.

 England started celebrating Valentine's Day since 1382 thanks to the celebrated poet, Chaucer.
 In celebration of King Richard II's engagement to Anne of Bohemia through a poem with the lines: "For this was on St. Valentine's Day, when every bird (fowl) cometh to choose his mate."